PabloYepes27/Torre/README.md

 ## General Description:newspaper:

-Creation of a dashboard to display user and job information, API development with flask for communication with the Torre endpoints
+Creation of a dashboard to display user and job information, development with flask for communication with the Torre endpoints

 ---